ktpolanski/ip2/HMT/HMT/README.md

 ### `logos/`

 A folder including PNG images for the PWMs of each of the motifs used in the mining.
-Take on input by `HMT` to produce an interactive visualisation webapp.
+Taken on input by `HMT` to produce an interactive visualisation webapp.

+### `universe.txt`

+A file containing all the gene IDs within the analysed organism, taken on input by `HMT` and used as part of the statistical evaluation of motif overrepresentation.
+Contains all the gene IDs within the tested organism, with one gene ID per line.